In the following section, we provide answers to questions that are most frequently asked about MySQL Replication.

 When and how much can MySQL replication improve the performance of my system?

 MySQL replication is most beneficial for a system that processes frequent reads and infrequent writes.
-In theory, by using a single-master/multiple-slave setup, you can scale the system by adding more slaves until you either run out of network bandwidth, or your update load grows to the point that the master cannot handle it.
+In theory, by using a single-source/multiple-replica setup, you can scale the system by adding more replicas until you either run out of network bandwidth, or your update load grows to the point that the source cannot handle it.

-To determine how many slaves you can use before the added
+To determine how many replicas you can use before the added

 benefits begin to level out, and how much you can improve